arqamxjay/Netlfix-Clone/README.md

 ## Author

-Created with ❤️ as a learning project
+Created as a learning project

 ---